justincai24/landsliding-colorado/README.md

 Data section were requested and downloaded, preprocessed to normalize units, ensure a constant spatial reference system and raster resolution, mosaicked and combined data in separate regions into layers covering the entire study area, and converted to the same file type to ensure uniformity in analysis.
 The resulting preprocessed layers were spatially joined to the observed landslide points shapefile.
+Further details are included in the paper.

 The purpose of this nonspatial classification analysis of landslide points is to determine whether it is feasible to construct a reasonably accurate classification model to predict the severity of observed landslides.
 If several